China's Dalian Wanda Group denies "rumours" of bond sales

-BEIJING China's Dalian Wanda Group Co denied as "malicious speculation" that some Chinese banks had ordered the sale of its bonds, the company said in a statement on Thursday.
+BEIJING (Reuters) - China's Dalian Wanda Group Co denied as "malicious speculation" that some Chinese banks had ordered the sale of its bonds, the company said in a statement on Thursday.

 Wanda Group, controlled by billionaire Wang Jianlin, called the speculation "rumours", and said it was operating normally.